 What is Retail Marketing?

-Simply put, retail marketing is the activities and strategies used to promote your retail store and business to customers in an effort to increase sales and brand awareness.
-There are many components that go into formulating a comprehensive strategy for your retail marketing efforts.
-No two businesses are completely alike so it’s important to consider the unique qualities of your business when deciding on an approach.
-A retail marketing strategy should also evolve over time as new technology emerges, business goals change, and customer’s preferences and tastes change.
+Simply put, retail marketing is the activities and strategies used to promote your business with the goal to increase sales and brand awareness with your customers.
+There are many components that go into a marketing strategy.
+No two businesses are completely alike so it’s important to consider the unique aspects of your business when you decide on an approach.
+A marketing strategy should also evolve over time as new technology emerges, business goals adjust, and customer preferences change.

 The 6 Ps of Retail Marketing

 As you start examining the right mix of marketing strategies and activities for your business, it might be helpful to examine the 6 Ps of Retail Marketing: Product, Place, Price, Promotion, Personnel, and Presentation.

 One of the first decisions you need to make as a retailer is what product you are going to sell.
 Your products may be physical goods or it might also be a digital good you sell on your website (such as sewing patterns) or a service (such as repairs or classes).
 You will want to carefully consider what mix of products and services make sense at your store.
 For instance, many stores that sell musical instruments also provide repairs on those instruments, along with lessons.

 You’ll also want to consider the breadth and depth of the product lines you offer.
 For example, a clothing store might decide between offering all types of clothing to men, women, and children or specializing deeply in one niche area (i.e. women’s shoes).
 The balance of the type of products you offer will play an important role in the success of your business.
 Factors such as the square footage available in your retail store or minimum order requirements from a vendor may play into the strategy you choose.

 This is typically the physical location where you sell items from (also known as a “brick and mortar” store).
 Generally, the best locations are those with a high amount of traffic and visibility.